Google Classroom code: ens4792

 ASSESSMENTS AND GRADING

-Beginning (1 point) = You began to work on the assignment
+Beginning (1 point) = You began to work on the assignment.
+Little accuracy.

-The specific standards for each assignment will be discussed when the assignment is being given out.
+The specific requirements, standards, and grading criteria for each summative task will be discussed when the assignment is handed out and/or posted on Google Classroom.
 Each standard receives its own grade in Infinite Campus, meaning your summative assessments will be worth different amounts depending on how many standards the assignment covers.
-All grades will be issued on the basis of a 4-point scale.
-Your overall grade for the term will be an average of all of the standards you have received grades for during the quarter.
-You may only re-do a summative assessment if you handed it in on time and your Academic Habits of Work grade is greater than an average of 2.5 for the quarter.
-If you re-do a Summative Assessment, it will be re-graded, but you cannot receive a score higher than 2.5.
+All standards grades will be issued on the basis of a 4-point scale, while the overall assignment will receive a traditional 0 to 100 grade.
+In general, you may only remediate a summative assessment if you handed it in on time, and you have completed at least 90% of your preparatory work and formative assignments for the unit.
+You can only remediate a summative grade up to 87%.

 HABITS OF WORK